-The Andes, including portions of Argentina, Bolivia, Chile, Colombia, Ecuador, Peru, and Venezuela, have a population of about 85 million (nearly half of the total regional population), with about 20 million more people dependent on Andean water resources in the large cities along the Pacific coast of South America.
+The Andes, including portions of Argentina, Bolivia, Chile, Colombia, Ecuador, Peru, and Venezuela, have a population of about 85 million (nearly half of the total regional population), with about 20 million more people dependent on Andean water resources, especially in the large cities along the Pacific coast of South America.
 As a thin geographical line along the Pacific coast, the Andes represent one of the most fragile cryosphere regions, with most glaciers shrinking at rapid and often highly visible rates.

 Figure 3: Land Glacier Ice Loss.
 (Source: IPCC AR4 (2007) based on Dyurgenov and Meyer (2004). ) Figure (a) shows the cumulative mass lost over time; Figure (b) shows the relative contribution of loss in each region to sea-level rise.